Pages

 Arlington's Levitt Pavilion opened in 2008, on the site of what had been a small office building for Texas Electric Service Company.
 It's across the street from city hall, and next-door to the campus of First Baptist Church.
 Municipal facilities and some long-time churches were almost all that were left downtown, since ours had become like many across suburban America: snubbed by corporate tenants who wanted massive office parks, and abandoned by shoppers who wanted air-conditioned malls.

 Still, our downtown did have a few things going for it.
-Crime wasn't really a problem, for example, and we never had full-blown urban blight.
+Crime wasn't really a problem, for example, and we never had urban blight.
 Plus, one of the largest campuses in the University of Texas system anchored the district's southwestern corner, with tens of thousands of students.
 Our downtown certainly wasn't a dump, yet it lacked any notable architecture or cultural heritage sites, putting it at something of a crossroads.
 Either it could continue a long, quiet slide into further irrelevancy, or it could search for an infusion of intrigue.

 Perhaps a nascent notion of where it could go came from one attraction our downtown used to have: the former Johnnie High's Country Music Revue.
 It was a rather unpolished effort for musicians somewhere between amateur and almost-professional, staged from an old, faded theater.
-It certainly never gave Nashville any run for its money, but it represented Arlington's first significant live-music venue.
+It never gave Nashville any run for its money, but it represented Arlington's first significant live-music venue.

 And its significance came when High helped "discover" LeAnn Rimes, right here in Arlington.
 Not Dallas, nor Fort Worth.